 Going over the physical features first, the Z2 Play is crazy thin from the factory.
 While most other phones are coming in around 8mm thick, the Samsung S8+, LG G6, iPhone 7 to name a few, this is the thinnest phone that I’ve personally tested coming in at 6mm.
-I’ll all for slim phones as they’re easier to manage in the pocket, but when holding the Z2 Play… it is a bit slippery as there’s less meat you can say to hold on to.
-There’s moto mods you can attach that does completely fix the matter, but I’ll show you those later in this review.
+I’ll all for slim phones as they’re easier to manage in the pocket, but when holding the Z2 Play, it is a bit slippery as there’s less meat you can say to hold on to.
+There are MotoMods you can attach that does completely fix the matter, but I’ll show you those later in this review.

 The phone is splash proof, perfect and ideal for those who likes using their phones around the sink in the morning.
 My time testing, spills to splashes, they all held up fine.
 You just can’t submerge it.

-Going around the physical features, your Sim and Micro-SD card reader is uptop.
+Going around the physical features, your Sim and Micro-SD card reader is up top.
 Rotating to the right there’s volume rocker buttons with power below.
 All three buttons were quite small and very similar to each other, having it take more time than usual to build up muscle memory.
 Give it several days and you should be fine in identifying where everything is located.
-On the bottom is the 3.5mm connection for your earphones… in the middle is a USB-TYPE C port for charging.
-Motorola claimed from a dead battery, you can have upto 8hrs of life with it in the charger for just 15minutes.
+On the bottom is the 3.5mm connection for your earphones in the middle is a USB-Type C port for charging.
+Motorola claimed from a dead battery, you can have up to 8 hours of life with it in the charger for just 15 minutes.
 From my testing, after leaving it the charger for a quarter of an hour, I achieved 15% of battery life.

-For general battery life, I’m getting on average a day and a half before needing to recharge, and 6hrs and 52mins of screen on time.
-The most I’ve gotten was 7hrs and 32mins for days of heavy use.
+For general battery life, I’m getting on average a day and a half before needing to recharge, and 6 hours and 52 minutes of screen-on time.
+The most I’ve gotten was 7 hours and 32 minutes for days of heavier use.

 Rotating to the rear, this is where it gets really interesting and the phone starts to differentiate itself from the others.
 The Moto Z line of phones, they’re modular to an extent.
 You can buy various back plates to attach for different functions.
 First up is the JBL Soundboost 2.
 It looks great, it has a little kickstand, it’s also splash proof… Shaking this in mid air didn’t have the speaker move or shimmy at all.
 From my testing, the audio performance sounds equivalent to a small $50 stand-alone bluetooth speaker.
 It’s great for personal casual listening even at maximum volume.
 On a few rare occasions, there is some slight raspiness at those high levels.
 The biggest concern that I had, at maximum volume, the battery drains at about 10% every 5 minutes.
 At 50% volume, the audio is low for very casual at the desk listening, I was able to achieve 16 and a half hours worth of use.

 The menu’s and features are very straight forward.
 You can’t adjust aspect ratios and resolution size for photos which was odd.
 I think most won’t mind unless you absolutely need a wide 16×9 aspect ratio.
-On the flip side, you do get PRO mode, where you can manually control and adjust shutter speeds, ISO levels, focus, etc. Possibly the biggest downfall for me while using the camera is after each photo, there are no icons that let’s me preview my images.
-I would have to back out the camera, then go into Google Photos.
+On the flip side, you do get Pro mode, where you can manually control and adjust shutter speeds, ISO levels, focus, etc. Possibly the biggest downfall for me while using the camera is after each photo, there are no icons that let me preview my images – I would have to back out the camera, then go into Google Photos.

 Alright, so enough about the camera.
-We’ve seen the unique features from Motorola like the flashlight turning on, twisting your wrist to turn on the camera.
-We’ve seen the moto mods which were very unique.
+We’ve discussed the unique features from Motorola like the flashlight turning on, twisting your wrist to turn on the camera.
+We’ve covered the MotoMods which were very unique.
 And we went into the camera.
-Jumping over to phone use, I’ll place the specs on your screen for your convenience.
-Please pause the video if you like the details. http://www.gsmarena.com/motorola_moto_z2_play-8674.php
+Jumping over to phone use, I’ll place the specs below for your convenience.